tuProlog/2ppy/README.md

 #### CI/CD

-The Continuous Integration pipeline will run unit tests against some combinations of operating systems, java version for the JVM and python version.
+The Continuous Integration pipeline will run unit tests against some combinations of operating systems, supported java versions for the JVM and supported python versions.
 It will also check the Python style with [flake8](https://flake8.pycqa.org/en/latest/).

 The Continuous Delivery pipeline will create a new [Github Release](https://github.com/tuProlog/2ppy/releases) and will deploy the package on [PyPI](https://pypi.org/project/2ppy/).